Rwiddhi03/neuropilot/README.md

 <div align="center">

-**Built with ❤️ by the open-source community**
+**Built with ❤️ by CaviraOSS and contributors**

-⭐ Star us on [GitHub](https://github.com/caviraOSS/neuropilot) if this project helps you!
+⭐ Star us on [GitHub](https://github.com/CaviraOSS/neuropilot) if this project helps you!

 </div>